 Kathakali: Kathakali, deriving from the words “katha” (meaning story) and “kali” (meaning play), is a highly stylized classical Indian dance-drama.
 This classical Keralan art form employs make-up, elaborate costumes, detailed gestures, and well-defined body movements that are accompanied by music and percussion to present the stories of the greatest Hindu epics.
 A Kathakali actor uses immense concentration, skill and physical stamina, gained from regimented training based on Kalaripayattu, the ancient martial art of Kerala, to prepare for this demanding art form.
 Actors never speak, enacting their story purely through the movement of the hands (mudras), facial expressions (rasas), and bodily movements.

-Yoga/Meditation: Each morning will begin with rigorous sessions of Theravedic Meditation centering and connecting the body, mind and spirit.
+Yoga/Meditation: Each morning will begin with sessions of yoga and meditation focused on centering and connecting the body, mind, and spirit.
 These sessions will create a space for systematic self-exploration and provide the in-depth focus required for the day’s work.
-The goal of these meditations will be to develop a conscious exploration of the self, its functions and the tools with which to work with its ever illusive focus.
+The goal of these sessions will be to develop a conscious exploration of the self, its functions and the tools with which to work with its ever-illusive focus.

 Carnatic Music: Thousands of years old, this musical tradition, originally documented in the Natyasastra and featured in the Indian epics of the Mahabharata and the Ramayana is focused on the versatility of the human voice.
 Through the practical study of ragas (melodic formulas) and talas (rhythmic cycles) participants will use their voices to explore new musical ideas and philosophies.
 Documented in vedic texts as a vehicle to enlightenment this disciplined practice will allow students to approach singing, rhythms and music in new ways.

-Whole Theater – Training: Led by Theater Mitu’s Associate Artistic Director Justin Nestor in collaboration with other Theater Mitu company members, this class will prepare artists to create work that is rigorously and simultaneously visual, aural, emotional, intellectual and spiritual.
+Whole Theater – Training: Led by Theater Mitu company members, this class will prepare artists to create work that is rigorously and simultaneously visual, aural, emotional, intellectual and spiritual.
 This course will take the idea of Whole Theater from the theoretical into the intensely physical by focusing on corporeal training and creation tools.
 Through these sessions participants will develop a deeper understanding of a disciplined artistic process, gather tools for cultivating a broader global awareness, and begin to identify and articulate their personal artistic taste.
 This class will weave elements from the classical theater and ritual traditions of Japan, India, Bali, Mongolia, Thailand, and Iran into a method of theatrical exploration designed to push artists in new and unexpected directions.